 Fallout 3 (X360) – Daniel Castro

-This is one of those games I kept hearing about around the ‘net for quite some time, and almost four years later I finally succumbed to this “vibe” that kept telling me that I hadn’t played this one yet.
+This is one of those games I kept hearing about around the ‘net for quite some time, and almost four years later I finally succumbed to this “vibe” that kept telling me that I needed to play it.
 I mean, I don’t know if this is one of those must-play games, but its influence has survived way after its release date.

 I didn’t mind that this game doesn’t have multiplayer or scoreboards; I didn’t even pay attention to its Achievements.
 I just wanted to live this experience on my own.
-Also, the chance of asking people, “what’s in it for me if I do that stupid chore for you?” is a nice addition to the kind of hero I’m playing in this kind of scenario.
+Also, the opportunity to ask characters “What’s in it for me if I do that stupid chore for you?” is a nice addition to the kind of hero I’m playing in this kind of scenario.

 Faxanadu (NES) – Jeff Day